gauron99/timeLogger/README.md

 2. think of additions to config -- add eventually
 3. TEST timeDifference.py module MORE
 4. test integration of timeDifference.py

-5. Stuff below
+6. when 'Show Log' is clicked(ref 'Filework')

-Low prio -- Redo the innit func in main.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)
+7. Low prio -- Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)

 Below is both information about specified topics and/or TODO etc.

 #### Config
-* create init view of config ( run with ./main.py config)
+* create init view of config ( run with make config)
 * source code found in config.py
 * rename variables, change dirs or something, maybe how to run it
 * user can use default config by giving 'config' arg